Ko Banchha Crorepati: Main game play

 The complete sequence of prizes is as follows.
 Guaranteed safe levels, where the contestant is guaranteed this amount of money to take home, regardless of any subsequent questions they may get wrong, are in bold.

 The contestants' run ends when they either answer a question incorrectly, decide to not answer a question and walk away with their prize money, or if they answer all 15 questions correctly (winning Rs.
 1 crore/-).

-Hallmark
+Hallmark identify

 Music

-The musical score most commonly associated with the franchise was composed by father-and-son duo Keith and Matthew Strachan.
+The musical score most commonly associated with the franchise was composed by father-and-son duo Keith and Matthew Strachan with Rave remix from updated from series 22 in original version - UK by Ramon Covalo and Nick Magnus.

 Set

 The basic set design used in Ko Banchha Crorepati was conceived by Millionaire franchise.
 The floor is made of Plexiglas, beneath which lies a huge dish covered in mirror paper.
 The main game typically has the contestant and host sit in "Hot Seats", which are slightly-modified.
 All chairs are situated in the center of the stage; a computer monitor directly facing each seat displays questions and other pertinent information.

 The lighting system is programmed to darken the set as the contestant progresses further into the game.
 There are also spotlights situated at the bottom of the set area that zoom down on the contestant when they answer a major question; to increase the visibility of the light beams emitted by such spotlights, oil is vaporized, creating a haze effect.